pypa/packaging.python.org/source/deployment.rst

 Complete mirror with bandersnatch
 ----------------------------------

-bandersnatch will set up a complete local mirror of all packages on PyPI (and only those packages - externally-hosted packages are not mirrored).
+bandersnatch will set up a complete local mirror of all packages on PyPI (externally-hosted packages are not mirrored).
 See the `bandersnatch documentation for getting that going`__.

 __ https://bitbucket.org/pypa/bandersnatch/overview